Need some ideas for Shark Week to plan for awesome summer speech therapy activities?

 There are plenty more great activities in this Smiley Shark Book Companion:

 All my kids love the Fishbowl Frenzy game.
-Older kids roll the dice to fill their fishbowl, little ones just get to pick a card for each response.
+Older kids roll the dice to fill their fishbowl; little ones just get to pick a card for each response.
 This game is open-ended, so it works with any goal you are targeting.

 We sorted ocean animals and jungle animals with the sorting mats.
 They really enjoyed using dot markers to dab the number of syllables in all those fishy words!